PEACE method of interrogation: Account — Clarification and challenge

-This stage is where interviewer attempts to obtain a full account of events from the subject without interrupting.
+This stage is where the interviewer attempts to obtain a full account of events from the subject without interrupting.
 Once the subject has explained what happened, the interviewer can ask follow up questions which allow them to expand and clarify their account of events.
 If necessary this may involve challenging aspects of the interviewee's story if contradictory information is available.

 Closure

 This stage involves summarizing the subject's account of what happened and is designed to ensure there is mutual understanding between interviewer and interviewee about what has taken place.
 It also involves verifying that everything that needs to be discussed has been covered.

 Evaluation

 This stage requires the interviewer to examine whether they achieved what they wanted from the interview; to review the status of the investigation in the light of any new information that was received; and to reflect upon how well the interview went and what, if anything, could have been done differently.